modeProbe/density-population/README.md

 Density Population Calculator

-This is a simple application exposes services to calculate density population.
+This is a simple application that exposes services to calculate density population.
 This is a Spring boot application written in JAVA12 and it uses MAVEN for building and packaging. by default the app is running on port 8080

 To build the app just open a terminal and go in the app folder and run the following command:

 **mvn clean install**

 To launch the app after building it: